What Your Doctor Wants You to Know Before Taking Supplements

-The scientific world used to believe that a varied, healthful diet would provide all the vitamins and minerals we need.
-But recent surveys show that most American diets fall short of satisfying the minimum daily requirements for several vitamins and minerals.
-The majority of U.S. adults—75%—take dietary supplements (http://www.crnusa.org/CRN-consumersurvey-archives/2015/).
-Therefore, it’s imperative to understand what to look for when picking a supplement.
+A healthy diet should provide all the vitamins and minerals we need... but recent surveys show that most American diets' fall short of the minimum daily requirements for several vitamins and minerals.
+The majority of U.S. adults—a whopping 75%—take dietary supplements.
+Below, I am going to walk you through a pharmacist's perspective on what you MUST know before picking a dietary supplement.

 - QUALITY: Look for certification seals including cGMP, Made in the USA, and FDA registered facility.
 This means the manufacturer is adherent to cGMP (current Good Manufacturing Practices) which assures the identity, strength, quality, and purity of drug products.
 This helps ensure you are not getting mis-branded or adulterated ingredients, and that you can expect to know what ingredients are actually in the product.